Hair Growth Cycle in Orlando, FL

 Experience with Hair Restoration

 The hair growth cycle is key to why you are experiencing hair loss.
-At Serrão Rejuvenation Center, Dr. John Serrão, a board certified gynecologist and post-graduate trained cosmetic surgeon, offers hair restoration for men and women in Orlando, Winter Park and the surrounding areas of Florida.
+At Serrão Rejuvenation Center, Dr. John Serrão, a board certified gynecologist and post-graduate trained cosmetic surgeon, offers hair restoration for women in Orlando, Winter Park and the surrounding areas of Florida.
 To learn more, contact us to schedule a consultation and begin your rejuvenation today.

 Hair Growth FAQs

 What Are the Stages of Hair Growth?

 Hair goes through three distinct stages of growth.

 - A period of active growth known as “anagen.”
 Cell division in the root of the hair is occurring quickly, which lends to the extension of the hair shaft.
 During this stage, the hair will grow approximately 1 cm every 28 days.
 A single hair on the scalp is in the anagen stage for two to nine years, whereas leg hair eyelashes and other types of hair are in the anagen stage for only 30 to 45 days.

 - The hair loss stage known as “catagen” that lasts approximately three to four weeks.
 The dead hairs are shed to make room for new hairs.
 In a healthy scalp, approximately 3 percent of all hairs are in the catagen stage.

 - Telogen, the resting stage of hair growth, is when the hair is neither growing nor shedding.
 This stage accounts for 6 percent to 8 percent of all hairs in the scalp.